vladislavpyatnitskiy/vladislavpyatnitskiy/README.md

-# Hello everyone,
+### Hello everyone,

-## Here you can find my personal workings and findings on R programming that will be useful for finance
+### Here you can find my personal workings and findings on R programming that will be useful for finance 🏦
+### I am currently developing scripts for time series analysis and derivative pricing sections 💹

 <!--
 **vladislavpyatnitskiy/vladislavpyatnitskiy** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.